SimpleSoftwareIO/simple-sms/README.md

 Gets a SMS by its ID.

-<a id="message-enclosure"></a>
+<a id="enclosures"></a>
 ## Message Enclosure

 #### Why Enclosures?

-We used enclosures to allow for functions such as the queue method.
-Being able to easily save the message enclousure allowed for a much greater flexiabilty in the longer term in return for a slightly more difficult to use package.
+We use enclosures to allow for functions such as the queue methods.
+Being able to easily save the message enclousure allows for a much greater flexibilty in the longer term, in return for a slightly more difficult to use package.

 #### To